Diesel Equipment Technology Diploma (DET4) Diploma

 |DIET 1000Intro to Diesel Technology, Tools, & Safety

-(Prerequisites: Provisional admission) This course introduces basic knowledge and skills the student must have to succeed in the Diesel Equipment Technology field.
+(Prerequisites: None) This course introduces basic knowledge and skills the student must have to succeed in the Diesel Equipment Technology field.
 Topics include an overview of diesel powered vehicles, diesel technology safety skills, basic tools and equipment, reference materials, measuring instruments, shop operation, mechanical fasteners, welding safety, and basic welding skills.
 Classroom and lab experiences on safety, precision measuring, and basic shop practices are highly emphasized.
+A $25 fee is associated with this course due to the cost of personal protection equipment and consumable supplies.

 |DIET 1020Preventive Maintenance

-(Prerequisites: None) This course introduces preventive maintenance procedures pertaining to medium/heavy duty trucks and heavy equipment.
+(Co-requisites: DIET 1000) This course introduces preventive maintenance procedures pertaining to medium/heavy duty trucks and heavy equipment.
 Topics include: engine systems; cab and hood; heating, ventilation and air conditioning (HVAC); electrical and electronics; frame and chassis.
+A $25 fee is associated with this course due to the cost of fluid, cleaner, and hardware.

 |DIET 1040Diesel Truck & Heavy Equipment HVAC Systems

-(Prerequisites: None) This course introduces systems used in medium/heavy duty trucks and heavy equipment.
+(Co-requisites: DIET 1000) This course introduces systems used in medium/heavy duty trucks and heavy equipment.
 Classroom instruction on HVAC theory and operation along with local, state, and federal regulations are strongly emphasized.
 Topics include: HVAC safety, HVAC system theory and operation, A/C system component diagnosis and repair, HVAC system diagnosis and repair, HVAC operating systems and related controls, and refrigeration recovery, recycling, and handling procedures.
+A $25 fee is associated with this course due to the cost of fluids.

 |Specialization Area - Choose One of the Following Specializations (12 hours)||12|